 I STILL work hard (though not as hard as in my 20s).

 …and not only do I STILL devote a significant portion of my time to learning, I actually devote a higher percentage of my time to learning new skills today than I did when I was in my 20s.

 Yes, I plan to make it extremely annoying to anyone who chooses to compete against me.
 (By the way, from a strategic planning standpoint, what I’ve just described is: 1) a strategic decision, about creating and sustaining; 2) a competitive advantage.)

 Advantages are not free.
 You pay for them one way or another.

 I prefer to pay to maintain the advantage than to pay the costs associated with having no competitive advantage.

 That’s a choice you face too.
 Since most tradeoff decisions are based on personal preference, either choice is valid.
 What I do think is a mistake is to ignore the issue entirely and not make a conscious, well-informed choice.

-(It's strategic to make decisions explicitly.
-It's poor strategy to let key decisions "make themselves.")
+(It’s strategic to make decisions explicitly.
+It’s a poor strategy to let key decisions “make themselves.”)

 How to Live an Amazing Life – Sign Up for Free Tips and Strategies for your Career and Life.

 We’ll never spam you or share your email.
 Unsubscribe at any time.